xformerfhs/filesigner/doc/de/Technische_Spezifikation.md

 ### Verifizierung

+For verification the verifier calculates the hash value of the received data using the same hash procedure as the creator of the message.
+Then the signature is decrypted with the **public** - i.e. known - key of the creator.
+The decrypted hash value from the signature is compared to the hash value that has been calculated locally.

+Zur Verifizierung berechnet der Verifizierer als erstes den Hash-Wert der empfangenen Daten mit demselben Hash-Verfahren, dass auch der Unterschreibende der Daten benutzt hat.
-Derjenige, der eine digitale Signatur verifizieren will, entschlüsselt die digitale Signatur mit dem **öffentlichen** - also bekannten - Schlüssel des Erstellers.
+Dann entschlüsselt er die digitale Signatur mit dem **öffentlichen** - also bekannten - Schlüssel des Unterschreibenden.
-Dann berechnet er mit demselben Hash-Verfahren den Hash-Wert der Daten.
-Dann vergleicht er den entschlüsselten Hash-Wert aus der Signatur mit dem selbst berechneten Hash-Wert.
+Der entschlüsselte Hash-Wert mit dann mit dem lokal erzeugten Hash-Wert verglichen.
 Stimmen die beiden Hash-Werte überein, ist die digitale Signatur gültig, andernfalls nicht.

 ### Bedeutung